clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/forecast/injixo-forecast/store-forecast-versions.md

 ## Save a forecast version

-injixo offers three forecast versions:
+injixo offers two forecast versions:

-- Forecast: This is the default version.
-Use it for comparison purposes.
 - Operational: Use it for short-term forecasts to calculate staff requirements.
 - Strategic: Use it for long-term forecasts to plan your organization's capacity.

-To save the default Forecast data in a different forecast version, proceed as follows:
+To save the default Forecast data in a forecast version, proceed as follows:

 1. In _Forecast > Workloads_{:.breadcrumbs}, select a workload.
 2. Select the time frame for which you want to save the forecast version.
+Click on a week number to select the whole week, or click any day and drag to select a period shorter or longer than a week.
 3. From the three-dots menu _![Context Menu in injixo Forecast](/assets/img/common/forecast/context-menu.svg)_{:.doc-button-icon} at the top right, select _Save forecast data_{:.doc-button}.
 4. In the window, select the forecast version into which you want to save the data.
    > Note